 A Microsoft application, Active Directory serves as a gatekeeper to ensure users are matched with the correct level of access permissions appropriate for their defined profiles.

 Also known as Application Programming Interface, an API serves as a type of translator and facilitates the connection between different programs.

-Automatic protective actions that are triggered by predefined alerts or scenarios to address cybersecurity concerns.
+Automated remediation is automatic protective actions that are triggered by predefined alerts or scenarios to address cybersecurity concerns.

-Processes that rely on technology and artificial intelligence (AI), while minimizing human involvement, to implement security protocols, safeguard systems, and maintain network health.
+Automated security are processes that rely on technology and artificial intelligence (AI), while minimizing human involvement, to implement security protocols, safeguard systems, and maintain network health.

 Whether on-premises or in the cloud, a Cloud Access Security Broker (CASB) is a service that is nestled between cloud services users, providers, and devices.
 Its purpose is to enforce security measures based on a consolidated range of policies.
-Because of the sweeping nature of how it operates, a CASB cannot offer comprehensive cybersecurity measures for more complex third-party applications that require fluency in how they’re configured and maintained.
+Because of the sweeping nature of how it operates, a CASB cannot offer comprehensive cybersecurity measures for more complex third party applications that require fluency in how they’re configured and maintained.

 Like the EU’s GDPR regulation, the California Consumer Privacy Act (CCPA) was developed to give consumers more control over how businesses use their personal data.
 Specifically, it establishes the rights for consumers to:

 - Know about the personal information a business collects about them and how it is used and shared;

 - Delete personal information collected from them (with some exceptions);